inoxlang/inox/docs/language-reference.md

 ### Match

 The binary **match** operation returns true if the value on the left matches the pattern on the right.
-The pattern does not require a `%` prefix.
+The pattern does not require a `%` prefix, unless it's a pattern literal.

 ```
 object = {a: 1}

 (object match {a: 1})  # the right operand is NOT an object here, it's a pattern.
 (object match %{a: 1}) # equivalent to the previous line

 (object match {a: int})